ietf-gitwg/using-github/draft-thomson-github-bcp.md

   including, BCP 78, 79, the TLP, and the TLP rules regarding code components (e.g. being subject to a Simplified BSD License) in Contributions.

+Including this information in the CONTRIBUTING file is sufficient.

-This boilerplate text represents what is minimally included, but in many cases there is a benefit to including pointers to other working groups material, the datatracker, specific drafts, or websites.
+In addition to the above boilerplate text there is a benefit to including pointers to other working group materials, the IETF datatracker, specific drafts, or websites.
 Adding such text is at the discretion of the working group chairs.

-Including this information in the CONTRIBUTING file is sufficient.
-A link to this text from the README file ensures that new contributors are most likely to see the message.

 # Management and Structure

 Working groups that choose to use Github SHOULD create a new organization for the working group.
-Managing a single IETF- or Area-wide organization creates too much overhead for general management tasks.
+A single organization SHOULD NOT be used for all IETF activity, or all activity within an area.
+Large organizations create too much overhead for general management tasks, particularly when there is a need to maintain and is discouraged.

+## Organization Administration

-Working group chairs and area directors MUST be assigned administrator or owner privileges for the organization.
-Administrator privileges are preferred, since this does not also include the ability to push to all repositories.
+Working group chairs and responsible area directors MUST be assigned administrator or owner privileges for the organization.
+The other area director for an area SHOULD be made an administrator.
+Administrator access is preferable, since this does not also include the ability to push to all repositories and ownership does not grant any other significant privileges.

+When area directors or chairs change, the incoming individual should first be added to the organization and granted privileges.
+The outgoing party can then leave, or reduce their own privilege, as appropriate.

 ## Repositories